 Can a cold shower truly boost creativity?
 Studies have shown that cold exposure can undoubtedly help boost your endorphin levels, leaving you feeling energised and ready to face the day.
 By all means, have a hot shower, but force yourself to endure a cold blast for the final minute or two each morning, and you might find the creative block is washed away.

 10. Just start creating

-If all else fails, simply begin to create.
+If all else fails, begin to create.
 It might be fear of failure that's holding you back.
 It could be that your ideas don't feel right or there are too many hurdles to overcome.
-Either way, these challenges can derail your creative process, or – according to writer Tim Harford – they can make you more creative than ever.
-Because apparently, difficulty can actually improve our performance.
+Either way, these challenges can derail your creative process, or – according to the writer Tim Harford – they can make you more creative than ever.
+Because apparently, the difficulty can improve our performance.
 Watch Tim's TED Talk to understand the advantages of having to work with a little mess.